 The nominated customs broker of the Seller shall be the one who will process the vehicle clearance from the wharf.
 The nominated customs broker shall issue the import-entry-documents after the balance is paid in full.

-If the full balance of the Proforma Invoice is paid within 31 to 60 days of the Date of Arrival an interest rate 7.5% per annum will be charged on the balance remaining on the Proforma Invoices as well as the Administration Fee of $100 per unit.
+If the full balance of the Proforma Invoice is paid a day after the Date of Arrival an interest rate 7.5% per annum will be charged on the balance remaining on the Proforma Invoices as well as the Administration Fee of $100 per unit.

-If the full balance of the Proforma Invoice is paid within 61 to 90 days from the date of Arrival, an interest rate of 10% per annum will be charged on the balance remaining on the Proforma Invoices as well as the Administration Fee of $100 per unit.
+If the full balance of the Proforma Invoice is paid within 31 to 60 days from the date of Arrival, an interest rate of 10% per annum will be charged on the balance remaining on the Proforma Invoices as well as the Administration Fee of $100 per unit.